Understanding peacefulness through the world news: Results

-Fig. \ref{fig:barplot_YM} presents the Global variable importance plot, which orders the variables based on their importance in the estimation of the GPI score.
-Each variable importance is calculated through the SHAP methodology, with a training period from June 2015 to May 2018.
-As discussed previously, since each variable importance is calculated with the combination of many local explanations, the plot can give us an overview of the situation in Yemen relevant to the GPI estimation and a general understanding of the model's behavior.
-Overall, we see that the most important variables reveal a war-torn country profile.
-Particularly, the variables are related to military aid, territory occupation, bombing, as well as negotiations, discussions, yields, visits, international involvements, and consults.
+Figure \ref{fig:barplot_YM} displays the most important variables for the estimation of the GPI score.
+Each variable importance is calculated through SHAP, with a training period from June 2015 to May 2018.
+Overall, the most important variables reveal a war-torn country profile since they are related to military aid, territory occupation, bombing, negotiations, discussions, yields, visits, international involvements, and consults.
+In Figure \ref{fig:barplot_YM}, ``Conduct non-military bombing'' is among the most important variables.
+As discussed in Section \ref{section:matching}, this GDELT variable could cover the ``Volume of Transfers of Major Conventional Weapons'' GPI indicator.

-Similarly to the Saudi Arabia case study, we need to analyze at a local level to deeply understand why the model produces the highest percentage error for GPI estimation in June 2018.
-Fig. \ref{fig:individual_plot_YM} presents the SHAP Value local plot for the Yemen XGBoost model.
-In particular, the plot reveals the GPI prediction and the variables that drive the prediction in June 2018.
+Similarly to Saudi Arabia, we analyze at a local level to understand why the model produces the highest percentage error in June 2018.
+Figure \ref{fig:individual_plot_YM} displays the variables that drive the prediction for June 2018.
 The model output value is 3.23, and it corresponds to the 1-month-ahead prediction.
-As explained previously, the base value is the GPI value that would be predicted if the variables for the current output were unavailable.
-The red arrow represents the variable that pushes the GPI estimation higher, i.e., `Conduct non-military bombing'.
-The blue arrow represents the variables that push the GPI estimation lower, i.e., `Discuss by telephone' and `Provide military aid'.
-Considering that in June 2018, the model undershoots (see Fig. \ref{fig:YM_perc_error}), we focus our analysis on the latter variables.
+The red arrows represent the variables that push the GPI estimation higher, i.e., ``Conduct non-military bombing''.
+The blue arrows represent the variables that push the GPI estimation lower, i.e., ``Discuss by telephone'' and ``Provide military aid''.
+Considering that in June 2018 the model underestimates the monthly value (Figure \ref{fig:YM_perc_error}), we focus on the latter variables.